cs231n/cs231n.github.io/assignments/2018/assignment1.md

 **NOTE 2:** If you are working in a virtual environment on OSX, you may *potentially* encounter errors with matplotlib due to the [issues described here](http://matplotlib.org/faq/virtualenv_faq.html).
 In our testing, it seems that this issue is no longer present with the most recent version of matplotlib, but if you do end up running into this issue you may have to use the `start_ipython_osx.sh` script from the `assignment1` directory (instead of `jupyter notebook` above) to launch your IPython notebook server.
 Note that you may have to modify some variables within the script to match your version of python/installation directory.
 The script assumes that your virtual environment is named `.env`.

-### Submitting your work:
-Whether you work on the assignment locally or using Google Cloud, once you are done working run the `collectSubmission.sh` script; this will produce a file called `assignment1.zip`.
-Please submit this file on [Canvas](https://canvas.stanford.edu/courses/66461/).

 ### Q1: k-Nearest Neighbor classifier (20 points)

 The IPython Notebook **knn.ipynb** will walk you through implementing the kNN classifier.